Documentary: Kids Are Only Kids Once

 If the child welfare system has made contact with your family, you can call Parents Legal Centres to find out if you qualify for a free lawyer and an advocate.
 Parents Legal Centres may be able to provide legal help and representation, advocacy, and referrals.

-Legal services for Indigenous people, focused on criminal law and child protection.
-In-person services in Merritt, Prince Rupert, and Prince George.
+Legal services for Indigenous people who could not otherwise access them, focused on criminal law and child protection.
+In-person services in Chilliwack, Merritt, Prince Rupert, and Prince George.
 Virtual services for the rest of BC.
-To qualify for virtual services, people must not be eligible for legal aid or must have exhausted legal aid.

 - Share the Kids Are Only Kids Once video in your community and on social media